Enter RPN

 EDIT Mode

-One of the new buttons we get on the R47’s P.FN menu relative to the PGM.FCN equivalent on the HP-42S is 🟦 EDIT, allowing adjustment of an existing program line rather than outright replacement.
-Generally, the function remains as-is, but you can change its operand, label, etc.
+One of the new buttons we get on the R47’s P.FN and P.FN3 menus relative to the PGM.FCN equivalent on the HP-42S is 🟦 EDIT, allowing adjustment of an existing program line’s argument, avoiding the need for outright replacement.
+You cannot change the function called, but you can change its operand, label value, etc.

 This is another case where broader functionality has special significance in program entry mode: